lbuckheit/jep/notes.md

 -Some ideas: Trivia Research Equipment (for) Broad Enhancement (of) Knowledge - T.R.E.B.E.K.

 ### Master project TODOs
+TODO - Categorization, more review of entity types

 TODO - Evaluate the alternate_answer handling (perhaps only try the last name thing if the NLP determines that it's a person?
 This is probably necessary to handle South Africa, New York, etc.)

 TODO - NLP to group answers (HARD) (Word2Vec, doc2Vec, GloVe, https://www.kylepoole.me/blog/20200912_Wikipedia_Quiz/) (Is this even necessary or practical?)